Coined Cuisine

 Every year, I try to do a miniseries that's geared towards the current season to give inspiration and ideas on fun kitchen projects.
 To catch up on those you've missed, try my Popsicle series or Puff Pastry series from prior years.

-This summer, it's all about my Summer Salads!
-That's gonna be delicious, summery side dishes that you can bring to the cookout or enjoy at your own backyard BBQ.
-I'll continue to update this post with the recipe links as they drop, so it's easy to navigate throughout them all.
+For summer 2024, it's all about Summer Salads!
+This roundup is filled with delicious, summer-themed side dishes that you can bring to the cookout or enjoy at your own backyard BBQ.
+I linked the entire series below; so it's easy to browse and try them all.

 • The Best Broccoli Salad